Is the Keynes Investment Multiplier Actually a Divider?

-Regarding Federal Reserve Open Market Operations, former Federal Reserve Chairperson, Ben Bernanke, in an Oct.
-1, 2012, speech to the Economic Club of Indiana, claimed they only decreased interest rates and did not monetize the debt.
+Former Federal Reserve Chairperson, Ben Bernanke, in an Oct.
+1, 2012, speech to the Economic Club of Indiana claimed that the Federal Reserve Open Market Operations have only decreased interest rates and not monetized the debt.

 By buying securities, are you "monetizing the debt"--printing money for the government to use--and will that inevitably lead to higher inflation?
 No, that's not what is happening, and that will not happen.
 Monetizing the debt means using money creation as a permanent source of financing for government spending.
 In contrast, we are acquiring Treasury securities on the open market and only on a temporary basis, with the goal of supporting the economic recovery through lower interest rates.
 At the appropriate time, the Federal Reserve will gradually sell these securities or let them mature, as needed, to return its balance sheet to a more normal size.

-Note that the words and argument may be true, only maybe, in the long-term, but are not true in the short term.
+Carefully note the words and his argument may be true, only maybe, in the long-term, but not true in the short term.